-In order to safeguard the school community from the spread of certain communicable diseases the superintendent willshall implement procedures assuring that all school buildings are in compliance with State Boardstate board of Healthhealth rules and regulations regarding the presence of persons who have or have been exposed to infectious diseases deemed dangerous to the public health.
-Such procedures willshall also prescribe the steps that will bemanner in which safeguards are taken to remove the danger to others.
+In order to safeguard the school community from the spread of certain communicable diseases the superintendent will implement procedures assuring that all school buildings are in compliance with State Board of Health rules and regulations regarding the presence of persons who have or have been exposed to infectious diseases deemed dangerous to the public health.
+Such procedures will also prescribe the steps that will be taken to remove the danger to others.

-The district will require that the parents or guardian-shall complete a medical history form at the beginning of each school year.
-The nurse or school physician may use such reports to -advise the parent of the need for further medical attention and to plan for potential health problems in school.
+The district will require that the parents or guardian complete a medical history form at the beginning of each school year.
+The nurse or school physician may use such reports to advise the parent of the need for further medical attention and to plan for potential health problems in school.

-The board authorizes the school principal to exclude a student who has been diagnosed by a physician or is suspected of having an infectious disease in accordance with the regulations within the most current Infectious Disease Control Guide, provided by the State Department of Health and the Office of the Superintendent of Public Instruction.-The principal and/or school nurse willshall report the presence of suspected case or cases of reportable communicable disease to the appropriate local health authority as required by the State Board of Health.
-Such information concerning a student's present and past health condition willshall be treated as confidential.
-The principal willshall cooperate with the local health officials in the investigation of the source of the disease.
+The board authorizes the school principal to exclude a student who has been diagnosed by a physician or is suspected of having an infectious disease in accordance with the regulations within the most current Infectious Disease Control Guide, provided by the State Department of Health and the Office of the Superintendent of Public Instruction.
+The principal and/or school nurse will report the presence of suspected case or cases of reportable communicable disease to the appropriate local health authority as required by the State Board of Health.
+Such information concerning a student's present and past health condition will be treated as confidential.
+The principal will cooperate with the local health officials in the investigation of the source of the disease.